 Just look at film cameras.
 You would think they have been vanquished from the planet, but millions of people still use them.

 In 2012, more than 35 million rolls of camera film were sold, compared with 20 million the year before.

-And while Polaroid has filed for bankruptcy (twice) in the age of digital cameras, the company is making a resurgence (again).
-One of Polaroid's largest growing demographics, surprisingly, is teenagers who want a tangible photo but also don't want to wait.
-(Polaroid has also become the go-to camera for people who take nude photos and fear that their phones could be hacked.)
+the company is making a resurgence (again).

+One of

+Polaroid's

+largest growing

+demographics,

+surprisingly, is

+teenagers who want a tangible

+photo but also don't want

+to wait.
+(Polaroid has also

+become the go-to camera for